frankthvandeven/VenturaSQL/README.md

 Where an ORM binds to columns properties dynamically, VenturaSQL is static and the mapping is already done at compile time.
 With a runtime DLL of less than 100KB you can use both an ORM and VenturaSQL in the same project.
 Both approaches have their unique benefits.
 Use VenturaSQL:

 + For building a **rich browser-based app** with **Blazor WebAssembly**.
 Use recordsets with advanced modification tracking.
 + For Raw performance.
-VenturaSQL uses optimized binary data transfer and generated static C# code instead of dynamic binding with reflection.
+VenturaSQL uses Web API with optimized binary data transfer and generated static C# code instead of dynamic binding with reflection.
 + When you want to work with SQL statements or scripts in the VenturaSQL Studio editor.
 + When you don't want to spend time writing Web API controller code.